Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 These days, cats are everywhere.
 We see them in movies, video games, commercials, and social media.
 Cats are more popular than Marvel heroes, celebrities, and presidents.
 We simply can’t get enough of them!
 Now, this might sound a bit shocking, but they haven’t always been in the States.
 Kitties were brought to the country back in 1492 by Christopher Columbus.

-That’s right: the legendary explorer that discovered the New World is also recognized as the man that brought cats to the US.
+That’s right: the legendary explorer who discovered the New World is also recognized as the man who brought cats to the US.
 But wait—weren’t there any felines on the American continent before that?
-Why were cats welcome guests on sailing ships?
+Why did cats welcome guests on sailing ships?
 And how many feline pets are there in the States today?
 Let’s find the answers together!

 hepper cat paw divider